henritomas/ssd-keras/README.md

+# In this Repo:
-## SSD: Single-Shot MultiBox Detector implementation in Keras
+## SSD: Single-Shot MultiBox Detector implementation in tensorflow.keras v1.15
+## Faster Object Detection with Binarized MobileNetV1-SSD (implemented in larq)
 ---
 ### Contents